pathikdevani/EroNkan/README.md

    run comnnad ``git clone``

 ## Run project
-   open [index.html](index.html) fine in Chrome, Firefox or any other browser.
+   Open [index.html](index.html) file in Chrome, Firefox or any other browser.